-Customize a New York commercial lease agreement (above) and read further about required disclosures in New York, optional addendums by business type, and what New York landlord tenant laws apply to commercial lease agreements.
+Grab our free sample or generate an official New York commercial lease agreement.
+Read further about different types of commercial leases, optional terms to consider and what New York landlord tenant laws apply to commercial lease agreements.

 What is a Commercial Lease Agreement?

 In the state of New York, a commercial lease agreement is a legal document that is used between a landlord and a tenant who wishes to do business on the premise.
 The agreement is going to be very similar to an agreement between a landlord and a tenant for residential property, but the specifics of the agreement may have different protections that will make it possible for business to be done in the unit.
 In this type of agreement, it is not uncommon for a guarantor to be used, especially if the tenant’s credit history is a bit low.

 When a lease of this type is written up by the landlord, it is very important that all of the disclosures for the state are included with the paperwork, read by both parties, and fully understood.